This article is written by Ruud Hisgen (Direct Dutch Institute) for I am Expat.

 I won’t spoil the story by giving away the surprise ending.
 I’ll just leave it at the fact that there is a friendly giraffe in Artis Zoo that will speak Dutch to you.
 If that’s not an incentive to continue your Dutch studies, I don’t know what is.

 Want to know more about Dikkertje Dap?
-On October 4, 2017, a Dutch film with the same title premiered.
+Check out the Dutch film!
 It was obviously inspired by Schmidt’s poem.
 So if you have studied the poem, go and see the film (and bring your kids) in Dutch.
 IMDb has rated it 7.7 (out of 10) and it was given four stars (out of five) by many Dutch critics.

 “Niet met de deuren slaan” for Dutch learners at level A2+

 “Ziezo” concludes with a cycle of poems or songs called “Niet met de deuren slaan” (Don’t slam the doors).
 These texts were selected from the popular television series “Ja zuster, nee zuster” (Yes nurse!
 No nurse!), which was broadcasted in the late sixties and made into a popular film in 2002.

 Both the television series and the film can be watched on DVD and many songs and sketches can be seen on Youtube.
 The title song “Ja zuster, nee zuster” can be found on page 282 of “Ziezo”.
 Take a look at the end of the film:

 Again, there is a lot of Dutch grammar and vocabulary that can be learned from these poems.
 But most importantly, these songs are full of useful idioms and phrases for daily conversations.